MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 Ensure that the ProductName in PlayerSettings is correct and matches the game name.
 It this value that will be used to script the Windows Solution and set up the build server.

-## The Windows Solution
+## Windows Solution Output

-This is the base WindowsSolution folder to be used for all Unity Projects.
-Copy it across to any new project and always add to the root of the client repo.
+There are 2 base folders to be used for all Unity Projects, WindowsSolution (Windows 8.1 and Windows Phone 8.0) and WindowsSolutionUniversal (Windows 8.1 and Windows Phone 8.1 Universal).
+Copy the appropriate one across to any new project and always add to the root of the client repo.
 This contains the Windows Store and Windows Phone apps.

-You can then subsequently build out from Unity to /WindowsSolution/WindowsStore and /WindowsSolution/WindowsPhone.
+You can then subsequently build out from Unity using the Tools > MarkerMetro > Build menu or specific the path manually via a standard File > Build Settings build.

 Note that currently these projects are for Windows 8.1 and Windows Phone 8.0